-Choosing the best road running shoes is a real challenge, particularly when you're shopping online, so we've been putting in the miles on your behalf so you can make the right choice.
-There's no substitute for trying a shoe for yourself, but here we've aimed to give you some great starting points, with neutral and stability options, and shoes for training and race days.
+Choosing the best road running shoes is a real challenge.
+We've been putting in the miles on your behalf so you can make the right choice.
+There's no substitute for trying a shoe for yourself, but here we've aimed to give you some great starting points, with neutral and stable options, and shoes for training and race days.

 Whether you want something springy and responsive to help you beat your personal records (perhaps with a carbon plate for extra snap) or something durable and dependable for putting in those long miles, there's a road shoe here for you.

 We've tested all these shoes ourselves, so you can check our full reviews for in-depth details of what they're like to wear long term and decide which is likely to suit you best, whatever you're training for.

 Looking for a shoe with green credentials?
 We've also rounded up the best eco-friendly running shoes you can buy right now.

 The Nike ZoomX Vaporfly Next% 2 takes our award for the best running shoe of 2021, thanks to its impressive energy return that feels like nothing we've experienced before.
 This is a shoe made for running, and running fast.
 When we tested it, we were extremely impressed by its springiness, which courtesy of a full-length articulated carbon footplate and generous 40mm of ZoomX foam that never feels squishy or marshmallowy.